Weighted Parity-Check Codes for Channels with State and Asymmetric Channels: Introduction

 In conventional (linear or nonlinear) code construction, the codebook is a set, and whether a bit sequence belongs to the codebook is a binary choice.
 In the recent work on code construction by the Poisson functional representation~\cite{sfrl_trans,li2021unified}, the codebook is instead a ``fuzzy set'', where each bit sequence has a weight that corresponds to the likelihood that the sequence is selected.
 It was shown in~\cite{li2021unified} that this ``weighted codebook'' construction has several advantages (e.g. better theoretical guarantee for channels with state, which will be explained later).
 Nevertheless, the random weight assignment in~\cite{li2021unified} is unstructured, and does not allow efficient encoding and decoding algorithms.

-The goal of this paper is to present a general code construction based on this weighted codebook idea, but with a linear structure similar to conventional linear codes.
+In this paper, which is the complete version of~\cite{ling2022weighted},\footnote{The conference paper \cite{ling2022weighted} includes the description (but not the complete proof) of the weighted parity-check codes for channels with state \cite{gelfand1980coding} and experiments with dense parity-check matrices.
+Compared to \cite{ling2022weighted}, this complete version also includes the complete analysis on the weighted parity-check codes for channels with state and the Wyner-Ziv problem~\cite{wyner1976ratedistort}, and the belief propagation coding algorithms for sparse parity-check matrices.} we present a general code construction based on this weighted codebook idea, but with a linear structure similar to conventional linear codes.
 Instead of fixing each parity-check bit to zero, we assign a weight to each parity-check bit that indicates its likelihood to be one.
 We call this \emph{weighted parity-check (WPC) codes}.
 We will discuss its applications to channels with state and asymmetric channels.

 In a channel with state~\cite{shannon1958channels,Kuznetsov1974Tsybakov,gelfand1980coding,el2011network}, the channel statistics depend on a state variable, which is not fully known and varies over the transmission.
 We review some works related to channels with state information available at the encoder non-causally (i.e., the Gelfand-Pinsker setting \cite{gelfand1980coding}).
-The problem of memory with stuck-at faults was studied by Kuznetsov and Tsybakov \cite{Kuznetsov1974Tsybakov}, where multicoding/subcodebooks is used to establish the capacity.
+The problem of memory with stuck-at foaults was studied by Kuznetsov and Tsybakov \cite{Kuznetsov1974Tsybakov}, where multicoding/subcodebooks is used to establish the capacity.
 Their result was generalized by Gelfand and Pinsker \cite{gelfand1980coding} and Heegard and El Gamal \cite{Heegard1980} to the discrete memoryless channel (DMC) with discrete memoryless (DM) state, where the capacity was characterized.
 Costa~\cite{Costa1983} proved the capacity theorem for the Gaussian channel with additive Gaussian state (i.e., "writing on dirty paper").
 Refer to~\cite{verdu2012nonasymp,yassaee2013oneshot,watanabe2015nonasymp} for finite-blocklength analysis of the Gelfand-Pinsker setting.